meshery/meshery/docs/pages/guides/meshery-design.md

 ---

-## Meshery Design

 We know in the world of microservice architecture, **service meshes** are crucial.
-And it comes with a **price** (complexity, error-prone, steep learning curve).
+And they comes with a **price** (complexity, error-prone, steep learning curve).

-### We are here to help you out with **Meshery Designs**.
+### We are here to help you out, with **Designs**.

 ## WHAT IS IT ?
 **Here**, we have pre-build configuration yaml files that serve as a blueprint for the configuration of various service-mesh components.
-So that you dont need to bother for writing config files for your mesh & make things aggravated. <br>
+So that you dont need to bother for writing configuration files for your mesh & make things aggravated. <br>
-when you apply the config files on kubernetes cluster.
-The service-mesh control plane reads the instructions (from the config file) & takes the necessary steps to setup the desired service-mesh environment.
-This help you to use your service-mesh's potential with prior experience of it.
+when you apply the configuration files on kubernetes cluster.
+The service-mesh control plane reads the instructions (from the configuration file) & takes the necessary steps to setup the desired service-mesh environment. <br><br>
+**Designs** help you to use your service-mesh's potential without any prior experience of using service-meshes.
 Like

-* Configure control plane
+* Configuring control plane
-* Define traffic routing rules
+* Defining traffic routing rules
-* Implement security policies
+* Implementing security policies
-* Configure observability
+* Configuring observability

-Along all these we provide an opportuinity to create or import you own config files.
+Along all these we also provide an opportuinity to create or import you own configuration files.

 ## WHERE TO FIND IT